ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 To get started, you'll need two things, the installer and an account.
 You can get both from [our website](https://coregames.com/).
 As soon as you are registered, you'll find a download link to the installer in the user dropdown menu in the top right corner.

-Please check your spam folder if you don't see a verification email for your CORE account in your inbox.
-If you need further help troubleshooting, please join the [CORE Creator Discord](https://discord.gg/85k8A7V) where we have live support!
+Please check your spam folder if you don't see a verification email for your Core account in your inbox.
+If you need further help troubleshooting, please join the [Core Creator Discord](https://discord.gg/85k8A7V) where we have live support!

 !!! note
-    It is recommended to install CORE on the default path.
-Please do not direct CORE to install in "Program Files" or "Program Files (x86)".
+    It is recommended to install Core on the default path.
+Please do not direct Core to install in "Program Files" or "Program Files (x86)".
 If you install elsewhere and run into problems, please let us know!

 ## Launcher

-Now you'll have a new icon in your start menu, CORE Launcher.
-If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to [coregames.com](https://www.coregames.com/games) and hit "**Play**" on any game you like.
-Your browser will prompt you to open CORE, you hit okay and CORE will launch directly into the game.
+Now you'll have a new icon in your start menu, Core Launcher.
+If you want to start working on a project, launching Core directly is the way to go, if you want to play games others made, you just head to [coregames.com](https://www.coregames.com/games) and hit "**Play**" on any game you like.
+Your browser will prompt you to open Core, you hit okay and Core will launch directly into the game.

 ## Editor

-If you decide to work on something new, you start the Editor directly via CORE Launcher.
+If you decide to work on something new, you start the Editor directly via Core Launcher.
 When you open up the editor you'll see the following screen:

 ![EditorIntro](../img/EditorManual/landing_page.png "Editor Homepage"){: .center}

-1. Character - Your place to customize your CORE Avatar.
+1. Character - Your place to customize your Core Avatar.
 2. Create - Where games directly authored by you live.
 3. Games - A link to the game browser on [coregames.com](https://www.coregames.com/games).
 4. Documentation - A link to our [documentation platform](https://www.coregames.com/docs) that in addition to our API also houses a ton of tutorials to get you started.
-5. Discord - A link to the [CORE Creator Discord](https://discord.gg/85k8A7V).
+5. Discord - A link to the [Core Creator Discord](https://discord.gg/85k8A7V).
 6. Feedback - A link to [a form to submit feedback](https://docs.google.com/forms/d/e/1FAIpQLSdpHIY56by19xUTSJjLiCY64SOz5SOxhJU4Cf0HvODOkB0dhg/viewform).
-7. User Dropdown - Here you can log out or exit CORE.
+7. User Dropdown - Here you can log out or exit Core.

 Now to create a new project, click on the big "**Create New**" button, select "**Empty Project**" and give it a name.
 Now you're in the Editor!